-With a wide network of loyal support, including a push from Philadelphia radio station WXPN, Darcie released the 6 songs as a self-titled EP in the summer of 2002 and toured as support for Edwin McCain.
-She made various TV appearances, played shows at colleges and renowned venues like the 9:30 Club, CBGBs and House of Blues, while sharing the stage with Patty Griffin, Richard Thompson, Graham Parker, Drive By-Truckers, Wyclef, Beth Hart, Citizen Cope, Rodney Crowell and more.
-WXPN named her an Artist to Watch.
-Along with her band, she performed on the competition show “Next Big Star” on the PAX Network.
-She also performed solo on CBS’ Star Search in 2003 – just her and her guitar singing The Box Tops’ “The Letter.”
-She was also the first unsigned act to perform live on MTV – a show called “Advance Warning” – where she performed a song co-written with famed producer Matthew Wilder (Kelly Clarkson, No Doubt, Christina Aguliera).
+Darcie independently released a self-titled EP in the summer of 2002 and toured as support for Edwin McCain.
+Her song “My Angel” was added by Music Choice.
+She played shows at colleges and renowned venues like 9:30 Club, CBGB’s and House of Blues.
+She performed on the competition show “Next Big Star” on the PAX Network.
+She also performed on CBS’ Star Search in 2003 – just her and her guitar singing The Box Tops’ “The Letter.”
+She was the first unsigned act to perform live on MTV – a show called “Advance Warning” – where she played a song co-written with Matthew Wilder (Kelly Clarkson, No Doubt).